 Diarrhea can be associated with viruses like parvovirus and distemper.
 It can also be caused by intestinal parasites like whipworms and hookworms, protozoa like giardia, and bacteria like salmonella and E. coli.
-Some types of intestinal parasites can even be difficult for veterinary tests to detect, or require several tests (over weeks) to obtain a diagnosis.
-Puppies can also develop diarrhea from a sudden new change, like diet, the stress of coming to a new home, being overfed, or from eating out of the garbage or picking up items from outside).
+Some types of intestinal parasites can require several tests (over weeks) to obtain a diagnosis.
+Puppies can also develop diarrhea from a sudden new environmental change, like abrupt changes in diet, the stress of coming to a new home, being overfed, or from indiscriminate eating (like out of the garbage or picking up items from outside).

 Viruses and Infections

 Puppies' immune systems are not fully developed when they are very young and haven't completed their full set of vaccines.
-This means they are more likely than grown dogs to develop bacterial or viral infections.
+This means they are generally more susceptible than adult dogs to bacterial or viral infections.
 Both types of infection should be addressed immediately because they have the potential to be fatal.
-Common bacterial infections include Salmonella and E. coli, but there are many other bacteria that can infect your pet.
-Viral infections such as parvovirus and distemper, as well as the coronavirus, can infect an unvaccinated puppy and cause diarrhea, and all are dangerous.
-If your puppy is suffering from an infection there's a good chance you'll see additional symptoms such as fever or lack of appetite.
+Common bacterial infections include salmonella and E. coli, but there are many other bacteria that can infect your pet.
+Viral infections such as parvovirus and distemper, as well as coronavirus, can infect an unvaccinated puppy and cause diarrhea, and all are dangerous.
+If your puppy is suffering from an infection there's a good chance you'll see additional symptoms such as fever, lethargy, and/or lack of appetite.

-Puppies can actually be born with parasites such as roundworms and giardia from their mothers very soon after birth.
+Puppies can acquire some intestinal parasites such as roundworms and giardia from their mothers very soon after birth.
 They can also pick them up from the ground or infected water while outside.
-Most common intestinal parasites can be treated with the right medications, but some, if not treated, can be dangerous to your pet's long-term health.
+Most common intestinal parasites can be treated with the right medications from your vet, but some, if not treated, can be dangerous to your pet's long-term health.

 Puppies' digestive systems are still developing, and some puppies may have sensitive stomachs or have a hard time with particular brands or types of foods.
 Most will also respond poorly to a quick change in diet.
 A few have food allergies that can lead to diarrhea.
 Check with your vet to be sure the food you've selected is a good match for your puppy's needs; there are many different types of food available, and one will certainly be right for your pet.